francesbhughes/comp150Project/index.md

 Gale and Shapley (GS) devised an algorithm to solve the stable marraige problem.
 The goal of the GS algorithm is to find a stable matching, which occurs if a matching does not have a blocking pair.
 A blocking pair is a pair of a man and a woman who prefer each other to their current matching partners.

 There may be more than one stable matching for a given set of men and women based on the proference lists, iee there are men-optimal and women-optimal stable matchings.
-For the simplicity of this project and given the Gupta, Iwama, Miyazaki algorith, we will focus promarily on a men-proposing algorithm, which given the GS algirthm find the men-optimal stable matching in linear time.
+For the simplicity of this project and given the Gupta, Iwama, Miyazaki algorithm, we will focus promarily on a men-proposing algorithm, which given the GS algirthm find the men-optimal stable matching in linear time.

 The SMP is much like any other game - each player is inheretly selfish and wants to obtain the best possible partner, even if it means stealing one from the other players.
 Because of this, there are ways to manipulate the system in order to obtain a better partner.
 Specifically, given this is a men-proposing algorithm, women may use a list Q in the game which differs from their true preferences P.
 For this algorithm we will then consider the true preferences P = (P(M), P(W)) and the stated preferences Q = (P(M), Q(W)) where P(W) and P(M) are the sets of true preferences and Q(W) is the set of stated preferences for the women.
 The goal of the algorithm is to check is Q is Nash Equilibrium.
 A strategy Q is at Nash Equilibrium with respect to P is no single player can get a better partner by changing his/her list in Q while all others use their respective lists in Q.